cambridge-cares/TheWorldAvatar/Agents/HistoricalNUSDavisAgent/README.md

 repo_username.txt should contain your github username, and repo_password.txt your github [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token), which must have a 'scope' that [allows you to publish and install packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-to-github-packages).

-Modify `api.properties` and `client.properties` in the `config` folder accordingly.
+Modify `xlsxconnector.properties` and `client.properties` in the `config` folder accordingly.
 You should not modify the `agent.properties` file as the Dockerfile will set the environment variable
 NUSDavisWeatherStation_AGENT_MAPPINGS to point towards the location of the mapping folder.
 The Dockerfile will copy all 3 properties files and mapping folder and set environment variables pointing to their location thus you do not need to shift the properties files and mapping folder nor add in environment variables manually.